 Three years later, when a majority of the Court followed Justice Black and extended Reid to bar court-martial jurisdiction over all peacetime offenses by civilians, it reasoned that "This Court cannot diminish and expand [Congress's power under the Make Rules Clause], either on a case-by-case basis or on a balancing of the power there granted Congress against the safeguards of Article III and the Fifth and Sixth Amendments."
 Kinsella v.
 United States ex rel.
 Singleton, 361 U.S. 234, 246 (1960).
 In other words, the constitutionality of military jurisdiction could not turn on the difference between capital and non-capital offenses, see id., or between civilian employees and dependents, see McElroy v.
 United States ex rel.
 Guagliardo, 361 U.S. 281 (1960); Grisham v.
 Hagan, 361 U.S. 278 (1960), because the Constitution's jury-trial protections themselves brook no such distinction, cf. United States v.
 Averette, 19 U.S.C.M.A.
 (41 C.M.R.)
 363 (1970) (interpreting UCMJ provision authorizing court-martial jurisdiction over civilian contractors during "time of war" to require a declared war, which Vietnam was not, in order to avoid serious constitutional question).
-See generally Eugene R. Fidell et al., Military Justice: Cases and Materials 335-444 (2d ed.
-2012) (summarizing the relevant jurisprudence).

 Instead, except in cases in which a recognized exception to the jury-trial provisions applies, military jurisdiction is foreclosed regardless of the underlying substantive offense or the specific source of Congress's power to define it.
 See Stephen I. Vladeck, The Laws of War as a Constitutional Limit on Military Jurisdiction, 4 J. NAT'L SEC.
-L. & POL'Y 295, 308 (2010) ("[T]hese cases do not just support the conclusion that Congress only has the authority to 'make rules' for individuals in the armed forces; they establish the equally important idea that the validity of military (versus civilian) jurisdiction turns on the inapplicability of the grand- and petit-jury trial rights in Article III and the Fifth and Sixth Amendments.").
+L. & POL'Y 295, 308 (2010) ("[T]hese cases do not just support the conclusion that Congress only has the authority to 'make rules' for individuals in the armed forces; they establish the equally important idea that the validity of military (versus civilian) jurisdiction turns on the inapplicability of the grand- and petit-jury trial rights in Article III and the Fifth and Sixth Amendments.") [hereinafter "Vladeck, Laws of War"].

-b.
-The Supreme Court Has Conditioned Court-Martial Jurisdiction on a Specific Exception to the Jury-Trial Protections of Article III and the Fifth and Sixth Amendments
+b) The Supreme Court Has Conditioned Court-Martial Jurisdiction on a Specific Exception to the Constitution's Jury-Trial Protections

-In the context of courts-martial, the Supreme Court has relied on the text of the Grand Jury Indictment Clause of the Fifth Amendment, which exempts from the requirement of presentment or grand jury indictment "cases arising in the land or naval forces, or in the Militia, when in actual service in time of War or public danger."
-U.S. Const. amend.
+In the context of courts-martial, the Supreme Court has justified the departure from Article III by reference to the text of the Grand Jury Indictment

+Clause of the Fifth Amendment, which exempts from the requirement of presentment or grand jury indictment "cases arising in the land or naval forces, or in the Militia, when in actual service in time of War or public danger."
+U.S. CONST. amend.
 V; see, e.g., Johnson v.
-Sayre, 158 U.S. 109, 115 (1895); Ex parte Reed, 100 U.S. 13 (1879); Dynes v.
+Sayre, 158 U.S. 109, 115 (1895); Dynes v.
 Hoover, 61 U.S. (20 How.)
-65 (1857); Martin v.
-Mott, 25 U.S. (12 Wheat.)
-19 (1827); Houston v.
-Moore, 18 U.S. (5 Wheat.)
-1 (1820); Wise v.
-Withers, 7 U.S. (3 Cranch) 331 (1806).
-5 To that end, when the Supreme Court in Solorio v.
-United States, 483
+65 (1857).4 To that end, when the Supreme Court in Solorio v.
+United States, 483 U.S. 435 (1987), abandoned the "service connection" test5 in favor of the proposition that servicemembers may be tried by court-martial for any offense Congress prescribes, that conclusion reflected not just the "natural meaning" of the Make Rules Clause, but also "the Fifth Amendment's exception for 'cases arising in the land or naval forces."
+Id. at 439.